Loading Guild Resources

 Expiry and Renewals

-A licence expires at the end of five years, but a licence holder may apply for renewal 84 days before the expiry date.
+A licence expires after 5 years, but a licence holder may apply for renewal 84 days before the expiry date.
 Where an application to renew is made, the licence does not expire until the application is decided.

 A licence expires if the licence holder dies or is dissolved in the case of a corporate body.